angr/angr-doc/docs/loading.md

 #### Per-Binary Options

 If you want to specify some options that only apply to a specific binary object, CLE will let you do that too.
-The parameters `main_ops` and `lib_opts` do this by taking dictionaries of options. `main_opts` is a mapping from option names to option values, while `lib_opts` is a mapping from library name to dictionaries mapping option names to option values.
+The parameters `main_opts` and `lib_opts` do this by taking dictionaries of options. `main_opts` is a mapping from option names to option values, while `lib_opts` is a mapping from library name to dictionaries mapping option names to option values.

 The options that you can use vary from backend to backend, but some common ones are: